Wentril/kubernetes_workshop/course.md

 One of the most important aspects of Kubernetes security is the ability to control access to the Kubernetes API, as it is the central point of interaction with the cluster.

-The request to the APi server coming either from human user or Kubernetes ServiceAccount (e.g., from a Pod) goes through three stages:
+The request to the API server coming either from human user or Kubernetes ServiceAccount (e.g., from a Pod) goes through three stages:
 1. **[Authentication](#authentication)**: The API server verifies the identity of the user or application making the request.
 This can be done using various methods, such as client certificates, bearer tokens, or external authentication providers (e.g., OpenID Connect).
 2. **[Authorization](#Authorization)**: After authentication, the API server checks if the user or application has the necessary permissions to perform the requested action.
 This is done using Role-Based Access Control (RBAC) or other authorization mechanisms.
    - [RBAC](#RBAC-Role-Based-Access-Control-in-Kubernetes) is the most commonly used authorization mechanism in Kubernetes.